-- Confirm that a WiFi connected PC can access the Internet (i.e. can browse the web) using the same network. - 2.
+- 1. Confirm that a WiFi connected PC can access the Internet (i.e. can browse the web) using the same network. - 2.
 Check that a DHCP server is available (normally a router function).
 Your radio will by default use DHCP unless you choose to disable it.
 This may be configured using the menu items 'Main Menu' -> 'System settings' -> 'Network' -> 'Manual settings'.
-You then need to choose 'DHCP enable' or 'DHCP disable'.
+This will ask first whether you wish to configure a wired or a wireless connection.
+For either wired or wireless you then need to choose 'DHCP enable' or 'DHCP disable'.
 If you enable DHCP then the radio will negotiate with your router (or DHCP server) and will be provided with an IP address as well as the other settings needed.
 If you wish to set the network configuration manually, refer to paragraph 6. - 3.
 Check that your network's firewall is not blocking any outgoing ports.
 As a minimum, the radio needs access to UDP and TCP ports 80 and 123.
 Port 53 may be required for DNS.
 Some Internet radio services may require additional ports to be open.
 Windows Media Player 11 or 12 will allocate a port number for UPnP media sharing and will configure Microsoft's Windows built-in firewall appropriately.
 Other firewall software may require configuration for UPnP or to allow particular IP addresses to have trusted access. - Check that your access point does not restrict connections to particular MAC addresses (sometimes called MAC address filtering).